Peranso includes these powerful features. Detailed information is available in the online User Guide.

 and SuperWASP.

-Natively import file-based observations from Microsoft Excel, AIP4Win v2, AAVSO Extended File Format EFF, AAVSO International Database AID, ASAS (All Sky Automated Survey), ASAS-SN (All-Sky Automated Survey for Supernovae), LesvePhotometry, DASCH (Digital Access to a Sky Century at Harvard) and ALCDEF (Asteroid Light Curve Data Exchange File)
+Natively import file-based observations from Microsoft Excel, AIP4Win v2, AAVSO Extended File Format EFF, AAVSO International Database AID, ASAS (All Sky Automated Survey), ASAS-SN (All-Sky Automated Survey for Supernovae), Phoranso, LesvePhotometry, DASCH (Digital Access to a Sky Century at Harvard) and ALCDEF (Asteroid Light Curve Data Exchange File)

 A unique Lightcurve Workbench for advanced light curve analysis, comprising functions for data reduction (binning), polynomial fitting, extremum finding, etc. We also added LOWESS (locally-weighted scatterplot smoothing) fitting and detrending to smooth light curves and to auto-detect outliers (observations that may be removed from the light curve).